Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{Dataset}

-We focus on the widely studied synthetic-to-real domain adaptation setting.
-For the synthetic domain, we employ the Virtual KITTI2 dataset~\cite{cabon2020virtual}, which provides 21,260 images at 1242\(\times\)375 resolution, and the SYNTHIA (SYN) dataset~\cite{ros2016synthia}, containing approximately 9.4K images at 1280\(\times\)760 resolution.
+Following standard UDA multi-task dense prediction evaluation protocols~\cite{lopes2023cross, bhattacharjee2023vision}, we conduct experiments on synthetic-to-real outdoor driving benchmarks.
+For the synthetic domain, we employ Virtual KITTI2 (VK2) dataset~\cite{cabon2020virtual}, which provides 21,260 images at 1242\(\times\)375 resolution, and the SYNTHIA (SYN) dataset~\cite{ros2016synthia}, containing approximately 9.4K images at 1280\(\times\)760 resolution.
 As the real-world target domain, we adopt the Cityscapes (CS) dataset~\cite{cordts2016cityscapes}, which includes 2,975 training samples and 500 validation samples, each with a resolution of 2048\(\times\)1024.